jorge3186/sample-cloud-app/README.md

 # sample-cloud-app
-This app is a simple currency converter that unnecessarily is split into microservices to demostrate the use of containers, docker services, and spring boot apps.
+This app is a simple currency converter that is unnecessarily is split into microservices to demostrate the use of containers, docker services, and spring boot apps.